FAQs

 General Funeral FAQs

-Absolutely not, not is it a state law as some may suggest.
+Absolutely not, nor is it a state law as some may suggest.
 However, if there is a public gathering or visitation, that does require embalming for public health reasons.
 When a body is viewed without embalming, we call that a private view.
 It is a healing alternative to not having a public visitation.

 No. Another myth.
 It is a cemetery requirement to protect the ground from collapsing.
 Grounds maintenance is their reasoning.